 The reason for Stereolithography’s nearly 40-year success, and its continued role in the additive market, is that it has a unique value proposition amongst other technologies; most notably, fine surface finish, small feature detail, large part size, and generally lower cost per part.

 Surface Finish and Fine Details

 One of the main reasons for selecting SL is the smooth surface finish, the nature of how the parts are “drawn” using a laser across the surface of a liquid resin creates very accurate and repeatable side walls on parts.
-This surface finish is comparable to PolyJet’s “Glossy” surfaces, but with SL, glossy smooth surfaces are still obtainable on undercuts and supported surfaces.
+This smooth surface finish is comparable to PolyJet’s “Glossy” surfaces, but with SL, glossy smooth surfaces are still obtainable on undercuts and supported surfaces.
 This is a benefit with large or complex clear parts, where there is a large reduction in the need for sanding and polishing to maintain clarity or in preparation for paint.

 Part Size and Lower Part Cost

 Another large reason to look at SL is…well…large.
 Many commercially available SL machines are able to produce parts over 3’ in length.
 These sizes of these machines can pose difficulties for some companies to implement if they only need massive parts infrequently, but this is a great time to look into stereolithography services rather than purchasing an SL machine.
 Large parts are also great applications for SL because the resin cost is generally lower than that of other printing processes, particularly on large industrial machines like those used by 3D printing service bureaus (some containing nearly 200 gallons of resin).
 This allows for producing large parts like automotive grills, dashboards, home appliance panels, and even drip pans that can be less cost-effective using other 3D printing processes.